13 Feb, 2013 | Netvantage in SEO

 - - D - -

-Directory – A comprehensive listing of all websites that has been gathered from various sources.
+Directory – A comprehensive listing of all websites that have been gathered from various sources.
 The contents will be arranged to provide helpful information for anyone seeking websites in a given category.
 Top 10 listings, traffic control, SEO copywriting and other important attributes can be assigned to each entry.

 Domain Name – The series of words, separated by periods, that make up the recognizable web address for the website.
 For example: www.TheWebsite.com.
-Search engines try to show preference for branded domain names, as opposed to domain names stuffed with keywords.
+Search engines try to show a preference for branded domain names, as opposed to domain names stuffed with keywords.

 - - F - -